CSUMB-SP17-CST438/lecture11-thuhe/README.md

 ## Finished?

-Read over the following articles, if you haven't done so already:
+Read over the following article, if you haven't done so already:
 * https://www.martinfowler.com/articles/continuousIntegration.html